Big Interview with Show Jumper

 • Try to ride at good, successful stables that you look up to – both in how they train but also in how they keep their horses.
 Learn as much as possible, about everything you can.
 Both in terms of riding, but also in terms of everything else.

-If you could ride one jumping horse in the whole world, which one would you choose?
+If you could ride any jumping horse in the whole world, which one would you choose?

 What's your favorite product from Maya Delorez?

-When I invite people over for dinner I make … not really advanced things, haha!
+When I invite people over for dinner, I make… not very advanced things, haha!